 Table of Contents

-Definition of Systems Theory in Politics:
+Definition of Systems Theory:

 Key features of systems theory: